LeStegii/KettleCord/ISSUE_TEMPLATE.md

-### What Hexacord version are you using?
+### What KettleCord version are you using?
 Post the output of /bungee

 ### Are you using Bungee plugins?
 If yes, please list all of them + versionnumber